 The trick is to simplify small business accounting.
 Here are some steps you can try.

 Don’t mix your personal and business accounts.
 Doing so will only keep you from knowing the true state of your finances.
 Avoid using business credit cards to pay for personal expenses.
-Mixing personal and business finances tangles information when, instead, we want to simplify small business accounting.
+Mixing personal and business finances tangle information when, instead, we want to simplify small business accounting.
 Create separate accounts for personal and business transactions then record financial activities to keep track of cash flow.

 While it is tempting to save money by doing your own bookkeeping, it may be more cost-efficient to hire a professional – simply because accounting is that important.
-By handing over your accounting functions to people with the appropriate expertise, you don’t have to spend weeks mastering accounting and can focus fully on your business.
+By handing over your accounting functions to people with the appropriate expertise, you don’t have to spend weeks mastering accounting and can focus entirely on your business.

 You can consider outsourcing your accounting instead of hiring full-time or part-time employees, as you only pay for the services you need.